Editor’s note: This article was updated on Jan. 19, 2023.

-If, like many parents, you’ve found yourself quickly running out of new ideas ― beyond the usual suspects like sardines, croquet or badminton ― we’ve got a few activities you might not have considered; interactive games that are not only fun, but that also improve motor skills and develop hand-eye coordination.
+If, like many parents, you’ve found yourself running out of new ideas and unable to bring yourself to shove your kids in front of a screen to play solitaire cash legit games ― beyond the usual suspects like sardines, croquet or badminton ― we’ve got a few activities you might not have considered.
+These interactive games are not only fun, but also improve motor skills and develop hand-eye coordination.

-From creative ways to cool off on a hot summer day, to “koekhappen” (a Dutch children’s game) there are plenty of activities that dad (and mom) can enjoy with the kids.
-And most require nothing more than some simple household items … and a little imagination.
+From creative ways to cool off on a hot summer day to “koekhappen” (a Dutch children’s game), there are plenty of activities that you can enjoy with the kids.
+And most require nothing more than some simple household items—and a little imagination.